Notes on the Geography of Oman: Muscat

 We begin with the capital, once so isolated that its residents didn't even consider it part of Oman.

 Here, near Hatta, is the main border station for traffic from Dubai.
-Inside, it's cool, and you can watch ESPN sports on monitors.
+Inside, there's lots of A/C, and you can watch ESPN sports on monitors.

 The only things to spoil cruise-control are the traffic circles every couple of miles.
 Each is distinctively decorated.